 Collection of browsing information

-When you browse the legalsuper website, our service provider logs the following information for statistical purposes:
+When you browse the legalsuper website, our service providers log the following information:

 • Top-level domain name (for example .com, .gov, .au, etc.);